PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 ## OSF: Open Science Framework

-### What is it
+**What is it?**

 The [OSF](https://osf.io/), or Open Science Framework, is a popular place for pre-registering experiments and analyses, hosting preprints of articles under consideration for publication and also a helpful palace for providing code and data associated with a project.

-### The good
+**The good**

 Edinburgh currently has a [professional partnership with OSF](https://library.ed.ac.uk/research-support/research-data-service/during/open-research-tools/osf), making it a great and appropriate place for sharing data and code.
 You can sign in with your University credentials, there is integration with OneDrive.
 The site runs smoothly and is intuitive to use.
 You can make your projects public or private, embargo them until a certain date, or create anonymised links to repositories for including supplementary materials with submissions to journals and conferences requiring double blinded reviewing.

-### The bad
+**The bad**

 As a third party your link might not be freely available in the long term.
 The company may go bust or start to monetise in ways that make it a little less of a sure bet than an “in house” option.

 ## Dropbox

 Dropbox is a widely used service for syncing files across machines (and in the Cloud).

-The good
-It can be a useful tool for allowing researchers working on several machines, or several academics keen to work locally on files in the same folder with near-instantaneous synchronisation.
+**The good**: It can be a useful tool for allowing researchers working on several machines, or several academics keen to work locally on files in the same folder with near-instantaneous synchronisation.
 For this purpose it works far better than the University’s “in house” DataSync option.

-## The bad

-Free-tier Dropbox is too small for most academic users and is not GDPR compliant.
+**The bad**: Free-tier Dropbox is too small for most academic users and is not GDPR compliant.
 Even with personal premium-tier membership, our understanding as of 2024 is that whenever one shares a research folder with a non-premium member (which is a common use case), the data is no longer GDPR compliant meaning you cannot legally store data containing identifiable information on Dropbox, **making it a poor tool for research data analysis if you have any sensitive or identifiable data.**  According to the [University’s guidance](https://www.ed.ac.uk/sites/default/files/atoms/files/quickguide\_02\_proof01\_0.pdf): *Don’t process research data on cloud services such as Dropbox without seeking advice.
 Cloud services not under contract to the University may not be stored on a UK or EU server, and may not be GDPR-compliant.*

 ## Github